carlnienaber-ship-it/spinalapp3/project.md

 - **`netlify.toml` Management:** This file cannot be created or modified by the AI assistant.
 It must be managed manually by the developer to ensure correct deployment settings.
 - **`package.json` Management:** This file cannot be modified by the AI assistant.
 Dependency changes, such as downgrading React to v18 for deployment compatibility, must be performed manually.
+- **`index.tsx` Management:** This file cannot be reliably modified by the AI assistant.
+Changes, especially to import paths, often result in build errors and must be performed manually.
 - **AI Output Requirement:** The AI assistant must always output the full, readable content of `project.md` and `todo.md`.
 It is absolutely critical to not replace the contents of these files with placeholder text like "full contents of...", as this is considered a critical failure that erases project history.
 - **Workflow Mandate: Execute from `todo.md` Only.** The AI assistant is strictly prohibited from implementing code changes directly from user prompts.
 All implementation work must correspond to a specific, pre-existing task in the `todo.md` file.
 The workflow must be: 1) User prompt leads to an update in `todo.md` or `project.md`.
 2) A separate, explicit user prompt must be given to execute a task from `todo.md`.